MarharytaFilipovych/OINK/README.md

 - Chain function calls with `_`
 - Read with `eat😋`, print with `print🤮`
 - Strings support escape sequences: `\n`, `\t`, `\\`
-- Interpolation works with all primitive numeric types and booleans
+- Interpolation works with all primitive numeric types, strings, and booleans
 - Avoid non-ASCII characters in strings for best compatibility
 - Compiler optimizations automatically improve your code!

-Happy *OINK* coding! 🐷🥩🥓🍗✨
+Happy *OINK* coding! 🐷🥩🥓👺🍗✨

 # ENJOY🐖🐖🐖